liferay/liferay-docs/discover/portal/articles/02-web-experience-management/05-configuring-applications/01-look-and-feel-configuration.markdown

 ![Figure 1: To illustrate using a custom title, the Asset Publisher's default title has been replaced with a more appropriate heading.](../../../images/look-and-feel-portlet-configuration.png)

-If you select a page in the *Link Portlet URLs to Page* drop-down menu, all app URLs will point to the page you selected.
+If you select a page in the *Link Portlet URLs to Page* drop-down menu, all URLs inside the portlet will link to the context of the page you selected.
+This includes things like pagination links created by the portlet.
 The current page is the default.
-Note that you can use the Asset Publisher's View in a Specific Portlet feature and web content articles' Display Page attribute to achieve a more elegant solution for displaying the full view of web content articles on specific pages.
-Please see the
-[Configuring Display Settings](/discover/portal/-/knowledge_base/7-0/publishing-assets#configuring-display-settings)
-article for details.
+This is intended to be used the Asset Publisher's View in a Specific Portlet feature and web content articles' Display Page attribute to achieve a more elegant solution for displaying the full view of web content articles on specific pages, but you need to be careful when configuring it since it will redirect all links and not just links to assets.
+Please see the [Configuring Display Settings](/discover/portal/-/knowledge_base/7-0/publishing-assets#configuring-display-settings) article for more details.

 <!--
 Check that below note is valid for 7.0.
 This functionality is still available.